glassoboe/Spiri_Public/README.md

 #Simulator

-# For the latest relase please go to the following link
+## For the latest relase please go to the following link

 https://github.com/Pleiades-Spiri/Spiri_Public/tree/Simulator-alpha-1.1

 The latest instructions are in the Readme.md.

+## Introduction

 This branch contains the alpha release of the simulator.